 Training, qualifications & experience

 I have completed a BSc (Hons) Psychology and MSc Integrative Counselling, I am an Accredited and Registered Member of the British Association of Counsellors & Psychotherapists (BACP); meaning that I strictly adhere to their ethical guidelines, and am governed by their regulations- they are Accredited by the Department of Health.
+I am an EMDR practitioner.
+I also offer Autogenic Technique in my practice.

 I am fully committed to the Counselling process, from my personal and professional experience; it can bring about change.
 It can be transformational as well as support us through life’s challenges.
 I strongly believe that we all hold the ability for change within us, and the right support can allow this to emerge.